Supported tags and respective

-The mirror of choice for these images is http.debian.net so that it's as close to optimal for everyone as possible, regardless of location.
+The mirror of choice for these images is httpredir.debian.org so that it's as close to optimal as possible, regardless of location or connection.

-$ docker run debian:wheezy cat /etc/apt/sources.list deb http://http.debian.net/debian wheezy main deb http://http.debian.net/debian wheezy-updates main deb http://security.debian.org/ wheezy/updates main
+$ docker run debian:jessie cat /etc/apt/sources.list deb http://httpredir.debian.org/debian jessie main deb http://httpredir.debian.org/debian jessie-updates main deb http://security.debian.org jessie/updates main